💬 Discuss

 First-time Adriatic arc · Slovenia's Alps + Karst → Croatia's lakes + coast + islands · open-jaw flights mean zero backtracking

 The drink + food thread is local from end to end: Slovenian Vipava and Brda valley wines tasted at lakeside in Bled, Plavac Mali and Pošip wines on Hvar and Korčula, Pelješac peninsula tasting from Dubrovnik (Croatia's best red-wine region), rakija flights at Ljubljana craft bars and at konobas down the coast, truffle pasta in Split (Istrian truffles in season June–September), and Slovenia's surprisingly strong craft-beer scene at Reservoir Dogs and Sir William's in Ljubljana.
-Vegetarian-forward planning at every stop, with omnivore-friendly seafood at the konobas — Adriatic squid, sea bream, oysters straight off the boat at Ston (Pelješac).
+Vegetarian-forward planning is noted at the reservations that need it, with omnivore-friendly seafood at the konobas — Adriatic squid, sea bream, oysters straight off the boat at Ston (Pelješac).

 Highlights Scorecard